maxxiimo/coding-design/chp7-thoughtful-reduction.md

 2. Is this content really necessary?
 Don't get attached to content either.
 Less is more.
 Keep it simple stupid.
 There's a reason people say these things.
 Ask yourself if the content is really contributing to the story, or is it just fluff that sounds good?

 With these questions  in mind start reviewing your website, and don't do it alone!
 Get some feedback.
-Create a second branch,, call it "thoughtful-reduction", and like a sculptor, start whittling away until you are left with the bare essence of your website.
+Create a second branch, call it "thoughtful-reduction", and like a sculptor, start whittling away until you are left with the bare essence of your website.

 The great thing about mobile first is that this approach really helps you, right from the get-go, whittle away at the gruff, but don't stop now.
 Keep at it.